Linsley History, Family Crest & Coats of Arms

 - Joel Linsley, American politician, Member of Vermont State Legislature

-- I. T. Linsley, American Democrat politician, Candidate for Connecticut State House of Representatives from Branford, 1910
+- I. T. Linsley, American Democratic Party politician, Candidate for Connecticut State House of Representatives from Branford, 1910

-- Holly Linsley, American Democrat politician, Alternate Delegate to Democratic National Convention from Pennsylvania, 2008
+- Holly Linsley, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Pennsylvania, 2008

 - Elijah Linsley, American politician, Member of Connecticut State House of Representatives from Branford, 1827